European Banking Supervision: Geographical scope

-All 20 eurozone member states automatically participate in European Banking Supervision.
-Croatia, being the latest country to join the Eurozone on 1 January 2023, was accordingly added to the scope of application of European Banking Supervision.
+All 21 eurozone member states automatically participate in European Banking Supervision.
+Bulgaria, being the latest country to join the Eurozone on 1 January 2026, was accordingly added to the scope of application of European Banking Supervision.

 Under the European Treaties, non-Eurozone countries do not have the right to vote in the ECB's Governing Council and, in return, are not bound by its decisions.
 As a result, non-Eurozone countries cannot become full members of the banking union (i.e., they cannot have the same rights and obligations as Eurozone members).
 However, non-Eurozone EU member states can enter into a "close cooperation agreement" with the ECB.
 This procedure is organised by article 7 of the SSM regulation (Council regulation (EU) No 1024/2013) and the ECB decision 2014/510.
 In effect, these agreements imply the supervision of banks in these signatory countries by the ECB.
 A close cooperation agreement can be ended either by the ECB or by the participating non-Eurozone member state.
-Bulgaria, which is in the process of adopting the euro currency, signed a close cooperation agreement with the ECB in 2020.
-Croatia likewise had a close cooperation agreement with the ECB prior to joining the eurozone.
+For example, both Bulgaria and Croatia had close cooperation agreements with the ECB prior to joining the eurozone.

 ECB Banking Supervision

 The European Central Bank (ECB) has the leadership in European banking supervision.
 A strict administrative separation is foreseen between the ECB's monetary and supervisory tasks.
 However, final decision-making on both matters takes place in the same body: the Governing Council.

 The Governing Council is the main decision-making entity of the ECB.
 It comprises the members of the Executive Board of the European Central Bank and the governors of all national central banks of the Eurozone's member states.
-The Governing council is in charge, based on the opinion drafted by the Supervisory Board, of taking formal decisions with regards to its supervisory mandate.
+The Governing council is in charge, based on the opinion drafted by the Supervisory Board, of taking formal decisions with regard to its supervisory mandate.

 The Supervisory Board is organised by article 26 of the SSM regulation (Council regulation (EU) No 1024/2013).
 It is composed of all national participating supervisors, a chair, vice-chair and four ECB representatives.
 These members meet every three weeks in order to draft supervisory decisions then submitted to the Governing Council.

 The Supervisory Board is assisted in the preparation of its meetings by a Steering Committee.
 This committee gathers the Chair and the Vice-Chair of the Supervisory Board, an ECB representative (Edouard Fernandez-Bollo since 2019) as well as five deputies of national supervisors.